awsdocs/nice-dcv-admin-guide/doc_source/manage-port.md

 1. Locate the `web-port` parameter in the `[connectivity]` section and replace the existing TCP port number with the new TCP port number\.

-   If there is no `web-port` parameter in the `[connectivity]` section, add it manually using the following format:
+   If there's no `web-port` parameter in the `[connectivity]` section, add it manually using the following format:

    ```
    [connectivity]